-How TFT Display Works
+How TFT Display Screens Work

 In this article, we’ll be covering how TFT displays work, the main differences between TFT and LCD, their typical display specifications and also outline a list of common applications where TFT displays are used.